Hyperellipsoid Density Sampling: Exploitative Sequences to Accelerate High-Dimensional Numerical Optimization

-These values balance computational efficiency with spatial discrepancy for high sample sizes and dimensions, as well as ensuring power-of-2 QMC sample sizes for maximum uniformity.
-The initial QMC samples are generated using a Sobol sequence within the normalized unit hypercube.
+These values balance computational efficiency with spatial discrepancy for high sample sizes and dimensions, as well as ensuring power-of-2 sample sizes to minimize Sobol sampling artifacts.
 This initial set serves as the basis for determining the geometry of the search space.